Father’s Day Party Celebration Ideas to Make Dad Feel Special

 Here are some ideas to try:

-Make an “All About Dad” booklet filled with fun answers from the kids
+- Make an “All About Dad” booklet filled with fun answers from all family members.

 Father’s Day Decor Ideas